compsult/MenuOptions/docs/source/SelectParams.rst

 ~~~~~~
    options: **positive integer**

-   MenuOptions will default to the actual height of the select list.
+   MenuOptions will default to the actual height of the multi-column autocomplete list.
    Using the Height parameter is useful to get the exact height you
    want for your application.
 It is also useful for large list, since it will
    create a vertical scroll bar.